dyhes/zulip/docs/production/upgrade-or-modify.md

        /home/zulip/deployments/current/ --ignore-static-assets --audit-fts-indexes
    ```

-   This will finish by restarting your Zulip server; you should now be
+   This will finish by restarting your Aloha server; you should now be
    able to navigate to its URL and confirm everything is working
    correctly.

 ### Upgrading from Ubuntu 18.04 Bionic to 20.04 Focal

-1. Upgrade your server to the latest Zulip `3.x` or `4.x` release (at
+1. Upgrade your server to the latest Aloha `3.x` or `4.x` release (at
    least 3.0, which adds support for Ubuntu 20.04).
 You can only
-   upgrade to Zulip 5.0 and newer after completing this process, since
+   upgrade to Aloha 5.0 and newer after completing this process, since
    newer releases don't support Ubuntu 18.04.

-2. As the Zulip user, stop the Zulip server and run the following
+2. As the Aloha user, stop the Aloha server and run the following
    to back up the system:

    ```bash